mpcphys0/img_tools/compare_dicom_gui/README.md

 ## Install

-Place compare_dicom.py in your preferred location for python scripts Optionally save image_processing_environment.yml for creating a python environment If you want to use Anaconda for environment management see the guide below
+Place compare_dicom.py in your preferred location for python scripts Optionally save image_processing_environment.yml and create a conda environment with it (see notes at bottom for getting started with Anaconda)

 ## Usage (windows)